gryphonshafer/Quizzing-Rule-Book/content/quiz_process.md

 - If a quizzer's light comes on after a question has been called and before the question has discernibly begun, a foul will be called.
 - If a quizzer's light comes on after the quizmaster has discernibly begun reading the question, this will be considered a valid jump, and the quizzer will be given an opportunity to answer.
 - The first quizzer to rise and trigger his/her light, provided there has been no foul, will be recognized.
 - If, in the judgment of the officials, a deliberate attempt is made to forfeit a question, an error will be charged, and 10 points deducted from the team score.
-The next question will be numbered the same.
+The next question will be the same question number.

 ### Tie Jumping
 - When members of the same team tie, the captain will select one quizzer to answer without any type of verbal or non-verbal communication.